objcio/articles/2013-10-08-from-nsurlconnection-to-nsurlsession.md

  [task resume];
 ```

-Upload tasks can also be created with a request and either an `NSData` object for a URL to a local file to upload:
+Upload tasks can also be created with a request and either an `NSData` object or a URL to a local file to upload:

 ```objc
  NSURL *URL = [NSURL URLWithString:@"http://example.com/upload"];